 Additional financial support

-This scheme will issue convertible loans between £125,000 and £5m to innovative companies which are facing financing difficulties due to the coronavirus outbreak and will launch on 20 May.
+This scheme, which opened for applications on 20 May, will issue convertible loans between £125,000 and £5m to innovative companies which are facing financing difficulties due to the coronavirus outbreak.

 Further details and full headline terms can be found here.